“Building Thought Leadership”

 As part of this activity, it works with Linstock to produce insights on women’s progress in occupying senior business positions through its Women in Business (WiB) report.

 The WiB report aims to demonstrate to businesses that Grant Thornton contributes insight on a subject important to them as well as show its international reach.
-In 2015 this was done by providing truly international insights, surveying businesses in 40 economies and investigating issues such as support for quotas.
+This is done by providing truly international insights, surveying businesses in 40 economies and investigating issues such as support for quotas on an annual basis.
 The report is also well timed; releasing the findings on International Women’s Day.

-Implementation included creating materials that are easily tailored for use in individual regions and which Linstock could use to engage with international business outlets.
-The reports insights were conveyed using blogs, social media and a graphics-driven approach, making it easy to use online and helping push traffic to the company website.
+Our primary targets are international media, but the materials are easily tailored for use in individual regions.
+The report’s insights are conveyed using blogs, social media and a graphics-driven approach, making it easy to use online and helping push traffic to the company website.

 “Linstock combined creativity, academic rigour and macro trend sensitivity.”